Thursday, 1/20/22, Norristown via Zoom

 As a result of participating in this workshop, therapists will be able to:

 - Describe two ways that structure promotes a positive therapeutic environment

-- Identify protocols for opening and closing therapy sessions
+- Develop protocols for opening and closing therapy sessions

-- Define three types of leadership and the strengths and weaknesses of each
+- Define three types of leadership and identify personal leadership style

 Frequently Asked Questions